Controversies surrounding Uber: Ignoring and evading local regulations

 Uber has been criticized for its strategy of generally commencing operations in a city without regard for local regulations.
 If faced with regulatory opposition, Uber called for public support for its service and mounted a political campaign, supported by lobbying, to change regulations.
 Uber argued that it is "a technology company" and not a taxi company, and therefore it was not subject to regulations affecting taxi companies.
 Uber's strategy was generally to "seek forgiveness rather than permission".
 In 2014, with regards to airport pickups without a permit in California, drivers were actually told to ignore local regulations and that the company would pay for any citations.
 Uber's response to California Assembly Bill 5 (2019), whereby it announced that it would not comply with the law, then engaged lobbyists and mounted an expensive public opinion campaign to overturn it via a ballot, was cited as an example of this policy.

 More than 124,000 Uber documents covering the five-year period from 2012 to 2017 when Uber was run by its co-founder Travis Kalanick were leaked by Mark MacGann, a lobbyist who "led Uber's efforts to win over governments across Europe, the Middle East and Africa", to The Guardian newspaper and first printed on 10 July 2022 by its Sunday sister The Observer.
+This leak was called "The Uber Files."
 The documents revealed attempts to lobby Joe Biden, Olaf Scholz and George Osborne; how Emmanuel Macron secretly aided Uber lobbying in France, and use of a kill switch during police raids to conceal data.
 Travis Kalanick dismissed concerns from other executives that sending Uber drivers to a protest in France put them at risk of violence from angry opponents in the taxi industry, saying "I think it's worth it, violence guarantees success".
+MacGann has repeatedly credited Facebook Files whistleblower Frances Haugen with inspiring him to come forward.
+As of 2025, MacGann was represented Whistleblower Partners, who also represent Haugen.